themanyone/whisper_dictation/README.md

 Now we are ready to change `whisper_cpp.py`, `whisper_dictation.py` or `whisper_client.py` to use Ctrl-V paste instead of middle click.
 Somewhere around line 144, change the line that says `pyautogui.middleClick()` to `pyautogui.hotkey('ctrl', 'v')`.

 **I want it to type slowly.** We would love to have it type text slowly, but typing has become unbearably-slow on sites like Twitter and Facebook.
 The theory is they are using JavaScript to restrict input from bots.
-But it is annoying as hell to fast typists too.
-If you enjoy watching the sunset while it types one, letter, at, a, time on social media, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever speed you want.
+But it is annoying for fast typists too.
+If occasional slow typing doesn't bother you, change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever speed you want.

 ## JAX Issues.